tjohn327/raspberry_pi_ups/README.md

 * OUT: Output on or off

-## Using Power Pi with a Raspberry Pi
+## Setting up Power Pi for use with a Raspberry Pi

 ### 1. Connect Power Pi to Raspberry pi